 Whitney and Brittany always knew that they wanted to become parents, but they were concerned about the long-standing history of breast cancer in Whitney’s family.
 Whitney went in for a genetic test and learned that he was indeed a carrier of the BRCA gene.
-Through a visit to ORM Fertility they learned about preimplantation genetic diagnosis (PGD), which allowed them to proceed with their plans to have children while significantly reducing the chances of passing the BRCA gene onto their offspring.
+Through a visit to ORM Fertility, they learned about preimplantation genetic testing (PGT), which allowed them to proceed with their plans to have children while significantly reducing the chances of passing the BRCA gene onto their offspring.
 This gave them peace of mind during pregnancy and in the summer of 2016, they had a healthy baby boy.
 The entire family, including Whitney’s Mom also a carrier of the breast cancer gene, were thrilled to learn that the new member of the family won’t be affected by the same hereditary cancer that has impacted their lives and the lives of so many of their relatives.

 “They’ve seen, they’ve felt the impact of the breast cancer gene in the family.
 Just countless cases of breast cancer throughout the family.
 Being able to eliminate that from our lineage is something that my mom was just thrilled to know was going to happen.”